-Pending recent changes in federal funding decisions, we are not planning to accept new graduate students at this time.
+Pending recent changes in US federal funding decisions, we are not planning to accept new graduate students at this time.

 Undergraduate students interested in completing a senior thesis in the lab should reach out to Dr. Frese in the Fall of their Junior year.